CaskAle/summit-pi-project/TJBot-setup-notes.md

 ```

 just above the line that reads:
-for the test scipts:

 ``` javascript
 tjbot.initialize...
 ```

-for the recipes:
+for the test scipts and just above the line that reads:

 ``` javascript
 //instantiate our TJBot!
 ```

+for the recipes.

 In each case, you should replace the first number in the `'plughw:1,0'` with the appropriate sound card number.

 - Use the microphone card number (`arecord -l`) for the `tjConfig.Listen`
 - Use the speaker card number (`aplay -l`) for the `tjConfig.Speak`.